contactkarmagully-star/KarmaGully/README.md

 ---

+## 📄 License

+This project is licensed under the MIT License.

 <div align="center">

 Made with ❤️ using React, TypeScript, Node.js & Firebase.

-If you like this project, consider giving it a ⭐
+If you like this project, consider giving it a

 </div>

-## 📄 License

-This project is licensed under the MIT License.